Moebirdie/ebuy-backend/README.md

 A user installs this application by:

-	1. Cloning the Inquirer-README-Generator
+	1. Cloning the eCommerce Backend Code (ebuy-backend)

 	2. Installing Node.js

-	3. Installing Inqirer.js
+	3. Installing Express.js

+ 	4. Installing MySQL

+	5. Installing Seqelize

+ 	6. Creating the database from the sql file in the db folder at the MySQL prompt

+   	7. Running the seed files by typing npm run seeds in the terminal

+Note:  The package.json file contains all of the packages needed.
+Running npm i in the terminal will load all the necessary packages.

 ## Features <a id="Features"></a>

-Features exhibited in this application include simple question prompts, editor prompts to enable paragraph style input and automated README generation..
+API routes to perform CRUD operations on the tables within the ecommerce_db.
+The tables included in the database with associated routes are:
+	- categories
+ 	- products
+  	- tags

 ## Usage <a id="Usage"></a>

-This application is intended to be used by an end user to create a professional README file.
-By prompting the user to answer questions, the end user is ensured to produce all the necessary elements of a good README file.
-The user is expected to answer questions, then the questions are used by the create README file and a README is created in the repository.
+This application is intended to be used to connect an eCommerce frontend to a MySQL database.
+This application allows a developer to create a frontend that allows a user to create, render, update and delete items within their ecommerce store.

 ## Visual Description <a id="Visual-Description"></a>

-A visual representation of the working application may be seen here:
+A visual representation of the working backend application may be seen here:

 ### User Experience